andrewbackway/esphome-webserver-listentities/README.md

 This component relies on:
 - `esphome/components/web_server` - For the HTTP server infrastructure
-- `esphome/components/api/list_entities` - For entity enumeration
 - `AsyncWebServer` - For HTTP request handling
 - `ArduinoJson` - For JSON serialization

 ### Logging

-The component logs to the `WebServerListEntities` tag with different levels:
+The component logs to the `WebServerListComponents` tag with different levels:
 - `ESP_LOGD` - Debug information about setup and responses
 - `ESP_LOGI` - Information about successful route registration
 - `ESP_LOGE` - Errors during setup or operation